TheIndra55/cdcResearch/level/signals.md

 ## Mesh

-The collision mesh for the signals is at `terrain->signalTerrainGroup->mesh`, this is the same as the collision mesh except a little difference in the `IndexedFace` structure where the last 2 flags are now a 16-bit unsigned integer which is the index of the signal.
+The mesh for the signals is at `terrain->signalTerrainGroup->mesh`, this is the same as the collision mesh except a little difference in the `IndexedFace` structure where the last 2 flags are now a 16-bit unsigned integer which is the index of the signal.

 ```cpp
 struct SignalFace